-- a) failure to comply with the measures intended to ensure the performance of the activity and/or to uncover and promptly eliminate situations of risk pursuant to Legislative Decree 231/01; - b) failure to comply with the methods and procedures for the acquisition and management of financial resources established to prevent the commission of predicate offences; - c) omitted, incomplete or mendacious representation of activities carried out as to the documentation, storage and control of the instruments associated with the relevant procedures, so as to obscure their full disclosure or hinder the audit of such procedures; - d) violation and/or circumvention of the control system through the theft, destruction or alteration of the documentation of procedures or hindering the audit of or access to information and documentation by the designated persons (including the Board of Auditors, the Supervisory Body, Internal Audit and the Independent Auditors); - e) failure to comply with the provisions of the Code of Ethics and the Anti-Corruption Code; - f) non-compliance with the provisions governing signature powers and the system of delegated responsibilities, in relation to the associated risks, with regard to instruments and documents submitted to the Public Administration; - g) non-compliance with the obligation to make periodic statements (or the submission of false statements) relating to compliance with the Code of Ethics and the Model and absence of conflicts of interest with regard to relations with the Public Administration; - h) hindering or circumventing the controls of the Supervisory Body and unjustifiably preventing access by the persons responsible for audit activities to information and documentation (Board of Auditors, the
+- a) failure to comply with the measures intended to ensure the performance of the activity and/or to uncover and promptly eliminate situations of risk pursuant to Legislative Decree 231/01; - b) failure to comply with the methods and procedures for the acquisition and management of financial resources established to prevent the commission of predicate offences; - c) failure to represent or incomplete or mendacious representation of activities carried out with regard to the documentation, storage and control of the instruments associated with procedures in order to obscure the transparency or hinder the audit of such procedures; - d) violation and/or circumvention of the control system through the theft, destruction or alteration of the documentation of procedures or hindering the audit of or access to information and documentation by the designated persons (including the Board of Auditors, the Supervisory Body, Internal Audit and the Audit Firm); - e) failure to comply with the provisions of the Code of Ethics and the Anti-Corruption Code; - f) non-compliance with the provisions governing signature powers and the system of delegated responsibilities, in relation to the associated risks, with regard to instruments and documents submitted to the Public Administration; - g) non-compliance with the obligation to make periodic statements (or the submission of false statements) relating to compliance with the Code of Ethics and the Model and the absence of conflicts of interest with regard to relations with the Public Administration;

-Supervisory Body, Internal Audit and Independent Auditors);

-- omissions in compliance with, implementation and control of or violation of the rules on workplace health and safety, the environment and other applicable regulations connected with Sensitive Activities, which may constitute a source of predicate offences; - j) multiple unjustified and repeated violations of the Model's provisions; - k) failure to report non-compliance and irregularities, including those committed by top managers; - failure to notify the Supervisory Body and the person's manager in line of any situation where there is a risk that predicate offences be committed, of which that person became aware during the performance of his duties; - m) failure to oversee the behaviour of staff operating within their sphere of responsibility to check on their work within areas at risk and otherwise in the performance of activities leading to operational processes exposed to the risk of offence. - n) violation of the provisions of internal regulations regarding the management of reports ("Group Whistleblowing Regulation").
+- h) hindering or circumventing the controls of the Supervisory Body and unjustifiably impeding access by the persons responsible for audit activities to information and documentation (Board of Auditors, the Supervisory Body, Internal Audit and the Audit Firm); - i) omissions in compliance with, implementation and control of or violation of the rules on workplace health and safety, the environment and other applicable regulations connected with Sensitive Activities, which may constitute a source of predicate offences; - I) multiple unjustified and repeated violations of the Model protocols; - m) failure to report non-compliance and irregularities, including those committed by senior management; - n) failure to notify the Supervisory Body and the person's manager in line of any situation where there is a risk that predicate offences be committed, of which that person became aware during the performance of his duties; - o) failure to oversee the behaviour of staff operating within their sphere of responsibility to check on their work within areas at risk and otherwise in the performance of activities leading to operational processes exposed to the risk of offence. - p) violation of the provisions of internal regulations regarding the management of reports ("Group Whistleblowing Regulation").

-9.2.
-General criteria for imposing penalties
+9.2 General criteria for imposing penalties

-In individual cases, the type and severity of specific sanctions will be applied proportionally and gradually, depending on the seriousness of the violations and otherwise be based on the following general criteria:
+In individual cases, the type and severity of specific sanctions will be applied proportionally and gradually depending on the seriousness of the violations and otherwise be based on the following general criteria:

-- the subjective nature of the conduct (wilful misconduct or fault, the latter to be understood as negligence, imprudence or inexperience); - the importance of the obligations violated; - the potential severity of the damage caused to the Company, including as a result of the application of penalties under Legislative Decree 231/2001; - the hierarchical or functional level of responsibility; - the presence of aggravating or mitigating circumstances, with particular regard to previous work performance and other disciplinary measures in the previous two years; - possible joint liability with other workers who contributed to the violation whether the person is a repeat offender.
+- the subjective nature of the conduct (wilful misconduct or fault, the latter to be understood as negligence, imprudence or inexperience); - the importance of the obligations violated; - the potential severity of the damage caused to the Company, including as a result of the application of penalties under Legislative Decree 231/01; - the hierarchical or functional level of responsibility; - the presence of aggravating or mitigating circumstances, with particular regard to previous work performance and other disciplinary measures imposed in the previous two years; - possible joint liability with other workers who contributed to the violation; whether the person is a repeat - offender.